Visit Reepham and discover what this small but attractive Norfolk market town has to offer.

 Lovely Georgian houses, many with a Flemish influence, surround the historic Market Place – a designated conservation area and the heart of the town, hosting a weekly market on Wednesdays as well as a number of community events throughout the year.

-Dominating the market square is the refurbished Dial House, which has been transformed into a desirable destination for a night away, a relaxed meal or afternoon tea in the restaurant, and an upmarket residential development.
+Dominating the market square is the refurbished Dial House, which has been transformed into a desirable destination for a night away, a relaxed meal in the restaurant, and an upmarket residential development.